stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - Send documents for signing.
 - Supports creating, managing, and signing documents
 - Multiple parties can review, fill, and sign documents making collaboration seamless and efficient
-#### Wazuh: Open-Source XDR, SIEM, Threat Detection, and Security Platform
-- It does unified extended detection and response.
-- Also has security information and event management.
-- It collects, aggregates, indexes, and analyzes security data, helping organizations detect intrusions, threats, and behavioral anomalies
 #### Stirling PDF: Comprehensive PDF Manipulation Tool
 - Supports merging, splitting, converting, reorganizing, rotating and compressing PDFs
 #### Passbolt: Enterprise Password Management for Teams